KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin/README.md

 ![creating](/pictures/creating.png)

-Pressing create button will make an initial transaction, that sends dust to your cold wallet, inheritors wallet and refreshing wallet, has a contract address as an OP_RETURN output and prepares the exact amount you have chosen to be sent to your contract.
-After the initial transaction you will be asked to send the money to the contract.
-You'll see a transaction window.
-Broadcast the transaction to put your money in the contract.
+After pressing **create** button you will see a pop-up asking for confirmation.
+If you confirm will make an initial transaction, that sends dust to your cold wallet, inheritors wallet and refreshing wallet, has a contract address and contract version in OP_RETURN output and sends the amount you have chosen to the contract address.
+Your contract is now created

 ## Licho Notification Service